 Helping Children Through a Difficult Time

-We usually think of childhood as a carefree, happy time.
+We usually think of childhood and adolescence as a carefree, happy time.
 But young people can have very real fears and concerns.
 They hear news of terrorism, crime, wars, natural disasters, unemployment and homelessness.
 They can experience the unpleasant realities of life—divorce or the loss of a family member or friend (even a pet)—along with school and social pressures and possible bullying.

 When children go through a sad or traumatic event, they need reassurance.
 They need to know that they are safe and that someone will take care of them.
 Here are some steps you can take to help your child deal with difficult times.